khoslaritwek/Library-Management-Micro-Service/README.md

 * /user/listusers  -> This is the endpoint to look all users in the system, this is currently public and all users can userId of other users.
 * /admin/getuserinfo/{userId}  -> An admin level functionality that requires Admin level user and access details for a given userId except their passwords.
 * /admin/addBook   -> Endpoint for admin level user to add a book to the library.
+* /user/listAllBooks -> API Endpoint that list the title and genre of all the unique books available in the library.

 ### PS: Ill be glad if this code help you!